31 Perennial Flowers For Shaded Gardens With Limited Sun

 The toad lily grows in zones 4-8 and prefers moisture, as well as partial shade.

-Grow Toad Lily in zones 4 through 8 in moist, well-drained soil.
-It usually stays under two feet tall.
-While the toad lily is not a variety of orchid, its white or lavender flowers do closely resemble that orchid.
+Grow toad lily in zones 4 through 8 in moist, well-drained soil for best results.
+This plant usually stays under two feet tall, and its white speckled flowers closely resemble that of orchids.

-It has bold, speckled blooms and purplish-green leaves.
-The flowers on this plant are small but numerous.
-The Toad Lily is easy to grow, and it loves the shade.
-If you want pollinators in your garden, the Toad Lily is a great option.
+It has purplish-green leaves, and small but numerous blooms.
+The toad lily is easy to grow, and it loves shade.
+If you want pollinators in your garden, this is a great option.

 Trillium